|Copa Libertadores 1972|

 GK: Luis Islas (Argentina)

-Islas played for many clubs in Argentina, Mexico and Spain, but better remembered for winning Recopa Sudamericana and Supercopa Libertadores with Independiente.
-He was capped 30 times.
+Luis Islas played for many clubs in Argentina, Mexico and Spain, but better remembered for winning Recopa Sudamericana and Supercopa Libertadores with Independiente .
+He was capped 30 times for Argentina.
 He was the substitute goalkeeper during the 1986 World Cup, which Argentina won.
-He was the starting goalkeeper for Argentina during the 1994 World Cup.
+He was the starting goalkeeper for Argentina during the 1994 World Cup Finals.

 RB: Néstor Clausen (Argentina)

-In his career, Néstor Clausen had two separated stints with Club Atlético Independiente.
+In his career, Néstor Clausen had two separated stints with Club Atlético Independiente in Argentina.
 He played for FC Sion and Racing Club in between.
 He won the Copa Libertadores in 1984 with Independiente.
-Capped 26 times for La Selección.
-He was a part of the squad the World Cup in 1986.
+He was capped 26 times for La Selección.
+He was a part of the squad the World Cup in 1986 in which Argentina won their second World Cup.

 RB: Roberto Ferreiro (Argentina)

-Ferreiro began his career in 1958 with Independiente.
+Roberto Ferreiro began his career in 1958 with Independiente.
 He won three league championships and two Copa Libertadores titles: 1964 and 1965.
 He also played for River Plate between 1968 and 1970.
-Ferreiro made a total of 20 appearances for Argentina between 1962 and 1966 and competed at the 1966 World Cup, and played in the controversial England clash.
+Ferreiro made a total of 20 appearances for Argentina between 1962 and 1966 and competed at the 1966 World Cup.
+He played in the controversial England clash, in which started the football rivalry between the two countries.

 CB: Francisco Sá (Argentina)

-Francisco Sá holds the record for the most Copa Libertadores titles, he won six; 4 consecutive titles with Club Atlético Independiente between 1972 and 1975, and a further 2 with Boca Juniors in 1977 and 1978.
+Francisco Sá holds the record for the most Copa Libertadores titles, he won six; 4 consecutive titles with Club Atlético Independiente between 1972 and 1975, and a further two titles with Boca Juniors in 1977 and 1978.
 He also won two Intercontinental Cup for both clubs.
 After leaving Boca in 1981 Sá played for Gimnasia de Jujuy for one season before his retirement in 1982.
-He was capped 12 times for Argentina.
+He was capped 12 times for Argentina between 1973 and 1974.
+He attended the 1974 World Cup Finals.

 CB: Hugo Villaverde (Argentina)

-Villaverde started his career in 1973 with Colón de Santa Fe at the age of 19.
+Hugo Villaverde started his career in 1973 with his hometown club Colón de Santa Fe at the age of 19.
 In 1975 he joined Independiente where he became a key player throughout the 1970s and 1980s.
-He won four league titles, the 1984 Copa Libertadores and Copa Intercontinental. he played 6 times for Argentina in 1979.
+He won four league titles, the 1984 Copa Libertadores and Copa Intercontinental.
+He played 6 times for Argentina in 1979, but never returned to the international scene after suffering an injury in friendly match against Scotland.

 CB: Ruben Navarro (Argentina)